Classification of E_0--Semigroups by Product Systems: Von Neumann case: Algebraic classification

 \proof Since $\sB^a(E)$ and $\cB$ are Morita equivalent (similarly, for $\sB^a(F)$ and $\cC$) and since Morita equivalence is an equivalence relation, \ref{vNsM2} and \ref{vNsM3} are equivalent.
 Equivalence of \ref{vNsM3} and \ref{vNsM4} is \cite[Corollary 9.4]{Ske09}.
 Of course, \ref{vNsM1} implies \ref{vNsM3}; and if \ref{vNsM3} holds, then by Proposition \ref{vNLanprop}\eqref{vNLp2} also \ref{vNsM1} holds, so that also \ref{vNsM1} and \ref{vNsM3} are equivalent.

-\lf To safe space we do not spend much time on ternary isomorphisms, because everything is quite obvious.
+\lf To save space we do not spend much time on ternary isomorphisms, because everything is quite obvious.
 We mention only one thing, which facilitates to understand why everything is obvious.
-A ternary homomorphism between \nbd{W^*}modules extends to a normal homomorphism between their linking algebras if and only if it is \nbd{\sigma}weak.
+A ternary homomorphism between \nbd{W^*}modules extends to a normal homomorphism between their linking von Neumann algebras if and only if it is \nbd{\sigma}weak.
 For that this happens, it is already sufficient that the restriction of the extension to the corner $\ol{\cB_E}^s$ or to the corner $\sB^a(E)$ is normal.
+(See again the remark following \cite[Lemma 2.16]{MuSo02}.)
 With this observation, everything in Section \ref{terSEC} goes through for the obvious modifications.
 In particular, the \nbd{W^*}version of Theorem \ref{ter=isothm} asserts that strongly full \nbd{W^*}modules are stably ternary isomorphic if and only if they are modules over isomorphic \nbd{W^*}algebras.

 Section \ref{ccSEC}, of course, remains unchanged, as it is completely on algebras without any modules or topologies.